SAFETY WITH XOFIGO

-There are no restrictions regarding contact with other people after receiving Xofigo.
+- There are no restrictions regarding personal contact (visual or physical proximity) with other people after receiving Xofigo

 - People who are handling fluids such as urine, feces, or vomit of a man taking Xofigo should wear gloves and wash their hands as precaution